AHPLIT/Tally3.0/readme.md

 some fancy, but not terribly complicated, reporting functionality.

 ## Changelog
+7/30/2020
+* Added the ability to filter by interaction type when running reports
+* Cleaned up CSS and accounted for some edge cases in styling
+* Retooled database to cut unnecessary tables

 7/29/2020
 * Added export to CSV functionality
 * Added CSS styling to all pages